-Volume encoder: Tune encoder: Select button: Select band Change the frequency within the selected band Start the SWR measurement The SWR will continue to be displayed until the SWR measurement tool is closed, or the left push button is pressed again, or the rotary encoder is turned to change the band, or a 60 second timeout
+Volume encoder: Select band Tune encoder: Change the frequency within the selected band Select button: Start the SWR measurement The SWR will continue to be displayed until the SWR measurement tool is closed, or the left push button is pressed again, or the rotary encoder is turned to change the band, or a 60 second timeout expires.

-expires.

 Exit button: Exit the SWR measurement tool.